Oyindamolabadara/book-club/README.md

 ## The Contact Us Section
 * The Contact us section allows users to submit a form, containing the first and last name, email address and the message for further enquires.
+* A message showing that the form was submitted successfully also open in a new tab.
 * This section is valuable to the user, as it gives them the ability to contact the book club if they need to.
 ![Contact Us](assets/images/contact-us.png)